Created: 23 Oct 2023

 If users refer new people to use your MVP, it also demonstrates satisfaction with your product.

-How validation increases the credibility of your startup
+How validation can improve the credibility of your startup

 Crafting an irresistible pitch